midnights-straychild/FTB-Resurection-Custom/README.md

 2. Load FTB Resurection 1.0.1
 3. Locate Mods Folder of your FTB Resurection 1.0.1 Installation
 4. Remove it.

-5a.
-Download and extract this repo where the mods folder was.

-5b.
-Check-out this repo where the mods folder was.
+5. Download and extract this repo where the mods folder was OR Check-out this repo where the mods folder was.
 (For easier updates)
 6. Get [Conquest](http://www.heliophobia.de/downloads/Conquest_.zip) and [John Smith Technicians Remix](http://www.heliophobia.de/downloads/JSTR_Universal_1.7.x.zip) Ressource Packs.
 (Optional)
 7. ...
 8. Profit!